1. Policy declaration

 - Refrain from any behaviour that might be construed as bullying, harassment or discriminatory.

-- Demonstrate respectful behaviour in all interactions with those around them, and adhere to the requirements of the RACGP Member Code of Conduct regarding the minimum standard of conduct expected of members when dealing with one another, RACGP and TO staff, practice staff and medical educators.
+- Demonstrate respectful behaviour in all interactions with those around them, and adhere to the requirements of the RACGP Member Code of Conduct regarding the minimum standard of conduct expected of members when dealing with one another, RACGP and Training Organisation staff, practice staff and medical educators.

 - Advise the RACGP in a timely manner of any conflicts of interest or perceived conflicts of interest.